Job Title: Student Engineer

-Essential skills: We are primarily looking for a current undergraduate studying electronic engineering but with strong abilities in embedded firmware and PC software (eg C, Python, LabView).
+Essential skills: We are primarily looking for a current undergraduate studying electronic engineering or mechatronics, with strong abilities in embedded firmware and PC software (eg C, Python, LabView).
 Alternatively, a student on a software course will be considered provided that the individual’s interests and experience are in embedded and PC firmware (as opposed to “big systems”) and also with some hardware design knowledge.
-An enquiring mind, general enthusiasm and a “can do” attitude is essential.
+An enquiring mind, general enthusiasm and a “can do” attitude are all essential.

 Desirable skills: Interest in physics and mechanical or manufacturing engineering.